Losant/losant-cli/README.md

   `$ losant experience watch`
 * View all your experience pages with their layouts
   `$ losant experience layout,`
-* View all of your experience pages that match this pattern with their layout `$ losant experience layout -l v1.*,`
+* View all of your experience pages that match this pattern with their layout
+  `$ losant experience layout -l v1.*,`
-* Set a layout for page example,
+* Set a layout for page example
   `$ losant experience layout example`

 ### Files